You've worked hard for your beautiful smile; keep it that way!

 - Fixed retainers consist of wires bonded behind the bottom and/or top teeth.
 While the device is usually required no more than a year after wisdom teeth have been extracted, it is often kept in place for life.

 - Removable retainers can be taken out for eating and hygiene routines.

 - Removable retainers can get lost easily, so remember to keep yours in the case whenever you remove it to eat or brush.

-- A fixed retainer is great if you don't want to have to remember to keep track of it, or if you don't want to worry about how many hours per day it must be worn.
+- A fixed retainer is great if you don't want to keep track of it, or if you don't want to worry about how many hours per day it must be worn.

-- Teeth with fixed retainers require a little extra attention to remove tartar while flossing and when you see your dentist or dental hygienist for cleaning appointments.
+- Teeth with fixed retainers require a little extra attention to remove tartar while flossing.
 Patients with fixed retainers often must use floss threaders to pass dental floss through the small spaces between the retainer and the teeth.

 This video shows you how to fix a broken fixed retainer.